Pitchford: St Michael's Church

 The Grade A listed Church of St Michael and All Angels was founded and built by Ralph de Pitchford in 1220 AD; the estate's website describes the church as Norman.
 The church was remodelled in the 13th century, the east wall of the chancel was rebuilt in 1719, the vestry was added in 1819, and the church was restored in 1910.
 The church consists of a nave and chancel in one cell, and a northeast vestry.
 It is built in red sandstone, the roof of the nave is in stone-slate, and the chancel has a tile roof.
 At the west end is a weatherboarded bellcote with a pyramidal stone cap and a finial (a decorative ending).
 Its pulpit and pews are in the early 17th-century Jacobean style.

-The grounds contain war memorial plaques, listing two men who died in World War I and three in World War II, as well as nine men and six women of the parish who served in the latter war.
+The church contains war memorial plaques, listing two men who died in World War I and three in World War II, as well as nine men and six women of the parish who served in the latter war.
 The church's best known feature is a carved effigy and tomb chest of John De Pitchford (d.
-1285), whoes monument is positioned in the chancel of the church, and is made from solid oak.
+1285), whose monument is positioned in the chancel of the church, and is made from solid oak.